NaveenTark/Reinforcement-Learning-with-CPP-and-Python/Classical_RL/README.md

 ### Q-Value Iteration

 Q-Value Iteration is a dynamic programming algorithm that aims to find the optimal Q-values, which represent the expected cumulative reward for taking a specific action in a given state.
 By iteratively updating the Q-values based on the Bellman optimality equation, the algorithm converges to the optimal Q-values.
 The optimal policy can then be derived by selecting the action with the highest Q-value for each state.

+###Q-Learning

+Q-Learning is a model-free reinforcement learning algorithm that learns the optimal action-value function by interacting with the environment.
+The agent explores the environment, takes actions, receives rewards, and updates the Q-values using the Bellman equation.
+Unlike Q-Value Iteration, Q-Learning does not require a known transition model.
+It balances exploration (choosing random actions) and exploitation (choosing the best-known action) through an epsilon-greedy strategy.
+Over time, Q-Learning converges to an optimal policy by selecting the action with the highest Q-value in each state.

 ### Max-Ent Value Iteration